apache/superset/docs/installation.rst

 Flask-AppBuilder Permissions
 ----------------------------

-By default every time the Flask-AppBuilder (FAB) app is initialized the permissions and views are added automatically to the backend and associated with the ‘Admin’ role.
-The issue however is when you are running multiple concurrent workers this creates a lot of contention and race conditions when defining permissions and views.
+By default, every time the Flask-AppBuilder (FAB) app is initialized the permissions and views are added automatically to the backend and associated with the ‘Admin’ role.
+The issue, however, is when you are running multiple concurrent workers this creates a lot of contention and race conditions when defining permissions and views.